daleal/asymmetric/README.md

 ### Querying API endpoints

 To give parameters to a function, all we need to do is send a `json` body with the names of the parameters as keys.
 Let's see how!
-Run `symmetric run module` and send a `POST` request (the default `HTTP` method) to `http://127.0.0.1:8000/add`, now using the `httpx` module.
+Run `uvicorn run:module` and send a `POST` request (the default `HTTP` method) to `http://127.0.0.1:8000/add`, now using the `httpx` module.

 ```python
 import httpx